 The cottages are basic but are fully furnished with kitchens and private decks.
-All of the 13 cottages have 2 bedrooms and 1 bath and can accommodate up to 4 guests.
+All 13 cottages have 2 bedrooms and 1 bath and can accommodate up to 4 guests.
 The rate is $144 per night for all patrons year round.

 - Active duty stationed at Kaneohe Bay or Camp Smith: up to 4 months in advance